 It is worth asking the question: would Twitter be much use if the Arab Spring were happening today?
 Real-time updates have directly supported real-world events.
 Algorithms weaken that online to offline connection.
 Hossein Derakhshan, a blogger who was imprisoned for sparking a blogging revolution in Iran, believes all three – Twitter, Facebook & Instagram – are harming the web as a free-sharing source of ideas and inspiration.

 Why implement algorithms?

-Not many users are happy with algorithms deciding what they see and businesses aren’t happy either.
-Generating a ROI from Facebook was easier before algorithms.
+Not many users are happy with algorithms deciding what they see, and businesses aren’t happy either.
+Generating an ROI from Facebook was easier before algorithms.
 Now, with organic reach around 2.27% for Pages with over one million fans, Facebook is almost exclusively a pay-to-play platform.